Marker Interface in Java

 Explanation:

-Here, the variable named allowSpecialBehavior is set to be true.
-This can be used by JVM to assign some special behavior to the objects of this class.
+Here, the variable allowSpecialBehavior is set to true.
+The JVM can use this to assign special behaviour to the objects of this class.

 Example:

-Explanation: Here, the @Service annotation used above class A definition tells JVM that class A is a Service class.
+Explanation: Here, the @Service annotation used above the class A definition tells JVM that class A is a Service class.
 A Service class is used by a client to interact with the functionalities in your application.

 Uses of Marker Interface